NickWPI/Android-App/README.md

 # Android-App
 This is a work-in-progress app that I am just doing for my own interest/practice.
 It is incomplete and there are still a lot of things to do and fix.
+The project is inside the androidTest folder.

 **Here are some screenshots of the app.
 Scroll down to see them**